Principles of Innovation: Getting Rid of YesterdayAdd bookmark

 Prior to reviewing Drucker’s Principles of Innovation, it would be useful to review his definition of innovation as well as types of innovation.
 Drucker defined innovation as the task of endowing human and material resources with new and greater wealth-producing capacity.
 "The large organization has to learn to innovate, or it will not survive."

-He expanded on this with "Managers must convert society's needs into opportunities for profitable business.
+He expanded on this with "Managers must convert society's needs into opportunities for a profitable business.
 That, too, is a definition of innovation."
-Finally Drucker also suggested that innovation is not invention.
+Finally, Drucker also suggested that innovation is not invention.
 Innovation is a term of economics rather than technology.